D.J. Moore Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 D.J.
 Moore Player Prop Bets for NFL Week 6 - Carolina vs. Minnesota

-Before D.J.
-Moore hits the field for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
-This Week 6 matchup sees Moore's Carolina Panthers (3-2) take the field against the Minnesota Vikings (2-3) at Bank of America Stadium in Charlotte, North Carolina.
+There will be player prop betting options available for D.J.
+Moore before he hits the field for NFL action on Sunday at 1:00 PM ET live on FOX.
+Moore's Carolina Panthers (3-2) and the Minnesota Vikings (2-3) face off in a Week 6 matchup from Bank of America Stadium in Charlotte, North Carolina.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.